openzomboid/pzlsm/README.md

-  install [args]          Installs Project Zomboid dedicated server. update                  Updates Project Zomboid dedicated server. sync                    Downloads Project Zomboid config files from github repo. info                    Displays information on the peak processor consumption,
+  install [args]          Installs Project Zomboid dedicated server. update                  Updates Project Zomboid dedicated server. sync                    Downloads Project Zomboid config files from github repo. start [args]            Starts the server in a screen window.
+An error message will
-                          current RAM consumption and other game stats. start [args]            Starts the server in a screen window.
-An error message will be displayed if server has been started earlier. stop [args]             Stops the server.
+                          be displayed if server has been started earlier. stop [args]             Stops the server.
 Triggers informational messages for players